 Remember to allow enough time to process background checks for your volunteers before the beginning of VBS.
 Also, be sure to check your church’s child-safety policies.

 Step 4: Recruit volunteers.

 Set a positive tone and show enthusiasm and love for your VBS.
-You will want to show recruitment commercials from the Farm-tastic Overview DVD in the Starter Kit before or after worship services and at church meetings.
 Invite volunteers through worship bulletins, parish newsletters, and a themed registration table.
 Use phone, email, Facebook, or a letter asking individuals to volunteer.
-Send a mailing to your list of possible volunteers with a Volunteer Recruitment Letter (found on your Director CD) and a job description for a position that fits what you know of them.
+Send a mailing to your list of possible volunteers with a Volunteer Recruitment Letter and a job description for a position that fits what you know of them.